 Fortunately, a conversation is emerging around possible solutions.

-making the case for a code of ethics, perhaps some a kind of Hippocratic Oath for designers.
+Some are making the case for a code of ethics, perhaps some a kind of Hippocratic Oath for designers.

 If we can wield so much power, surely we should require a license to practice before we’re allowed near a Sketch file.
 Perhaps we need an accreditation scheme or a professional body that can kick designers out should they have done wrong.